Appendix C: Field equations cheat sheet

 The shift accesses "next row" values.
 Define constraint polynomial:

-Quotient Check
+Quotient check

 Valid trace iff vanishes on transition domain :